AnthCol/moreStr.h/README.md

 # string2.h
+### The previous version had memory allocation within the functions.
+If you would prefer to use that, please review past commits.
 ## What is string2.h?
 string2.h is a C library that is intended to be an extension of the pre-existing <string.h> library.
 It includes many string manipulation methods that exist in Java, which are listed below.